Back to Bazin Part II: The Myth of Total Cinema

 Poduska on Bazin’s Ontology, Cinesthesia

-3 Responses to “Back to Bazin Part II: The Myth of Total Cinema”
+11 thoughts on “Back to Bazin Part II: The Myth of Total Cinema

 So, yes, it’s unquestionable that Bazin privileged one aspect of the medium at the expense of others, but I don’t have a problem with the fact that his writing is constantly skewed by his intellectual and emotional engagement with the ‘real’ – it’s what makes his work quite so remarkable.
 Henderson’s criticism above seems redundant: I don’t believe Bazin overlooked the fact that ‘every technological and aesthetic development in film history’ increases the ‘expressive resources’ of every other form and style (not just realism) – quite simply, he just wasn’t as interested in the alternatives!